KL Monorail: 4-car Scomi SUTRA rolling stock

-The 4-car Scomi SUTRA has 2 livery colour

 Ridership

 The monthly ridership increased from 341,850 passengers in September 2003 to 1.18 million passengers in August 2004.
 In January 2007, the monorail attained its 50 millionth passenger since its opening.
 On 29 July 2009, the monorail reportedly reached the 100 million passenger mark.

 Accident and incidents

 David Chelliah accident

 Prior to the opening, on 16 August 2002 an accident occurred during a test run involving a 13.4 kg safety wheel falling off a train and hitting the head of a pedestrian walking under the monorail viaduct at Jalan Sultan Ismail.
 The victim, David Chelliah, a journalist, suffered injuries that required hospitalisation.

 On 7 March 2003, Chelliah filed a MYR 5 million negligence suit against the companies involved in the design, installation and operation of the trains, as well as the Director-General of Railways.
 On 8 April 2003, the High Court ruled that the Monorail company was liable for the incident, but not the Director-General of Railways.
 Although the monorail company reported that any such accident was "unlikely" as six bolts would have to be removed for it to occur and furthermore, a check of all 23 other safety wheels on the train involved did not turn up any other issues, the high court judgement ruled that the monorail company "failed to provide a reasonable explanation as to how the safety wheel had come off the train and instead relied on the possibility that there had been tampering by unknown persons".

 As a result of this accident, the launch of the monorail was postponed.